iamsitting/cattamu/README.md

 1. `mode` can be `'ann'`, `'wbs'`, or `'tnm'`
 2. `filename` is the relative path of the csv file containing the info you want on the website.

-You also need to define some contants in a secrets.py file
+You also need to define some constants in a secrets.py file
 ``` python
 # for admin login, contact me
 ADMIN_USER = ''